 Separate the cats

 If you suspect that one of your cats is bullying another, which in turn is causing the bullied cat to bite you, you will need to separate the cats to prevent this behavior.
-Keep the cats in separate rooms and only allow a few minutes of visitation each day to break up any disputes over territory that might be going on.
+Keep the cats in separate rooms and only allow a few minutes of supervised visitation each day to break up any disputes over territory that might be going on.
 Separation is especially important if the second cat is a new addition to the family.
 It usually takes a while for the original cat to learn the scent and accept the new pet, especially if they are both males.

 Several commercial brands make synthetic pheromones that mimic those produced by cats.
 Humans cannot smell these pheromones, but it’s a big part of how cats communicate and mark their territory.
 Synthetic pheromones can help calm your cat and neutralize an area to prevent territory disputes reducing your cat’s desire to bite.